 - Attach copies of all education documentation.

 - Enclose a completed experience log, in chronological order.
-You won’t get credit for restricted appraisal reports.
+You won’t be granted credit for restricted appraisal reports.
 Every page must be signed by you.
 All pages with experience obtained under a Supervisor, must also be signed by your supervisor.

 - Enclose a check or money order for the $370 application fee (payable to the Department of Licensing).
 Fees are non-refundable.

 - Mail the application, documentation, and fee to us at the address shown on the application.

 - Allow a minimum of 2 weeks for processing.
-We’ll review the application and determine if you’re eligible to take the exam.
+We’ll review the application and determine if you’re eligible for exam.
 Then we’ll send you a letter stating you’re approved to take the exam, or explaining why your application was denied.

 - Schedule your exam online, by phone, or by mail with Applied Measurement Professionals, Inc. (AMP).
 For more information, see the Candidate Handbook on the AMP website.